-If it comes on on the road, accompanied by the STOP warning light and a beep, stop immediately and cut the ignition.
+If it comes on when you are driving accompanied by the SIOP warning light and a beep, it is essential to stop and switch off the ignition.

 Check the oil level.
 If the level is normal, the indicator light is being lit by something else.
 Contact an approved Dealer.